Risshhiii18/FancodeBookStore/DOCUMENT.md

 	}

 2) Search API
-	// search query will take a parametere as "search" and "pageSize" for teh result
+	// search query will take a parameter as "search" and "pageSize" for the result
-	// here im searching for search value = J.K. and pagesize = 2
+	// here I'm searching for search value = J.K. and pagesize = 2
 	{
 	  products(search: "J.K.", pageSize: 2) {
 	    total_count